hat is conveyancing?

 - if search results are satisfactory, the contract heads towards completion

 - the settlement figures are also worked out during the last phase before completion when all adjustment of outgoings, council rates, water usage, strata levies (for units) and taxes on the land have to be divided fairly between the Buyer and Seller.
-These amounts are called “the adjustments” and the differences are negotiated between both the sides.
-Later a date, time and place is set for Settlement
+These amounts are called “the adjustments” and the differences are negotiated between both sides.
+A date, time and place is then set for Settlement

 - during Settlement, the Seller will hand over the Title Deed, the Transfer and the Notice of Sale and receive from the Buyer the remaining money and a letter to the Real Estate Agent authorising them to release the deposit.

 - buyer (or their lender if finance is required) attends to registration of transfer, with the buyer becoming the legal owner upon registration

 - notification of the change of ownership is given to the relevant government departments.

 Conveyancing is the process of transferring ownership of a legal title of land to a new owner.